 Always tires and good dampers/shocks, but those are a given.
 But that’s not the sort of mystery you were looking for.
 So here goes…

 …,perhaps this tip should be revealed latter, but anyway, the single biggest improvement was 500 lb/in rear springs.
-So there is it “big increase in spring rate”.
+So there it is a “big increase in spring rate”.
 Well the story of this is a little interesting and will be told to all if they can stick with Gormsby’s dribble.

 Front are 115lb and as said rear are 500lb.
 New 150lb frt and 550lb rr, plus a hollow carbon bar to make a rear sway bar, are things in the mail right now.
 Typically the front is kept just soft enough so that in 99.9% of use the thing does not bottom out.
 As it gets quicker (and lower) the front rate has to come up.
 As in any FWD front has to be soft and rear stiff to get the weight transfer to be sent to the front at all costs.
 It picks a rear wheel up in just about all conditions when pushed.